 Can varicose veins return even after treatment?

-Yes, it is possible for varicose veins to return after treatment.
+Yes, it’s possible for varicose veins to return after treatment.
 While treatments like sclerotherapy, laser therapy, and surgery are effective, they don’t prevent new veins from developing.
-Moreover, factors like genetics, age, and lifestyle can play a role in recurrence.
+Factors like genetics, age, and lifestyle can play a role in recurrence.

-However, while recurrence is possible, it does not happen in all cases.
+However, while recurrence is possible, it doesn’t happen in all cases.
 Maintaining a healthy lifestyle and regular exercise can help reduce the risk of new varicose veins.

 How long does it take to recover from sclerotherapy?

 Recovery from sclerotherapy is generally quick.
 Spider veins typically disappear in 3-6 weeks.
-Larger veins, on the other hand, take about three months.
+Larger veins take about three months to go away.
 Most people can return to their daily activities immediately after the procedure.

 However, it’s common to experience some bruising, swelling, or minor discomfort in the area the doctor treated.
 This usually resolves within a few days to a couple of weeks.
-Your doctor may recommend wearing compression stockings for a certain period.
-This will aid in healing and improve results.
+Your doctor may recommend wearing compression stockings for a period.
+This will help you heal and improve results.

 How painful is ambulatory phlebectomy?

 Most patients tolerate ambulatory phlebectomy well and consider it less painful than other varicose vein surgeries.
 During the procedure, you might experience a mild pinching sensation.
-However, you will be under local anesthesia, which numbs the treatment area and reduces discomfort.
+You’ll be under local anesthesia, which numbs the treatment area and reduces discomfort.

 After the procedure, it’s common to have some minor discomfort, swelling, or bruising.
 These symptoms usually go away within a few days.
 You can also manage any discomfort with over-the-counter medication in most cases.